papra-hq/owlrelay/apps/website/src/pages/privacy.md

 - **Not Stored:** Email body content or attachments (forwarded directly to your webhook and immediately deleted from our systems).

 ### c.
 Logs & Analytics
-- **No Tracking:** We use PostHog for analytics, but we do not use cookies, third-party analytics, or track users across external websites.
+- **Tracking:** We only use PostHog for analytics and usage monitoring, we use cookies to monitor usage across our websites.
-- **No Personal Data:** We do not collect any personal or identifiable data from users.
+- **Personal data:** We do not collect any personal or identifiable data from users besides the email address used to create their account.

 ## 3. How We Use Your Data
 We process data to: